InFlamesForever/FlamesBot/README.md

-# MTGDiscordBot
+# Flames' Discord Bot
-A discord bot for an assortment of MTG related tasks
+Very much still in development.

+This discord bot has functionality for MTG card lookup, Twitch Streaming stuff, and more when its added.

 Planned features: